YaLTeR/niri/wiki/Getting-Started.md

 If you're not using a display manager, you should run `niri-session` (systemd/dinit) or `niri --session` (others) from a TTY.
 The `--session` flag will make niri import its environment variables globally into the system manager and D-Bus, and start its D-Bus services.
+The `niri-session` script will additionally start niri as a systemd/dinit service, which starts up a graphical session target required by some services like portals.

 You can also run `niri` inside an existing desktop session.
 Then it will open as a window, where you can give it a try.